-Alzheimer’s disease is the most common cause of dementia in adults over 65 years of age, and it’s one of the top 10 leading causes of death in the U.S. But did you know there may be a link to oral health?
+Alzheimer’s disease is the most common cause of dementia in adults over the age of 65 and it’s one of the top 10 leading causes of death in the U.S. But did you know there may be a link between Alzheimer’s disease and poor oral health?

 Research continues to support the importance of oral health for overall health, and both can worsen as we age if we ignore them.

-Keeping the mouth healthy and managing gum disease is important to our oral and overall health throughout our lives.
-But, older adults can be more susceptible to infection if they have dry mouth, are a smoker, or take certain medications.
+Keeping your mouth healthy is important for your oral and overall health throughout your life.
+However, older adults need to be vigilant in their oral care because they can be more susceptible to infection if they have dry mouth, are a smoker, or take certain medications.